joshwashywash/joshwashywash.github.io/src/content/blog/maps-as-switches.md

 ---
 date: 2022-08-05
-description: a demonstration of how javascript's switch statements and map types are sometimes interchangable
+description: a demonstration showing how javascript's switch statements and map types are sometimes interchangable
 title: maps as switches
 ---